SauravSinghChandel/message-board/README.md

 ### HTML_Templates
 ##### Contains:
-- Templates/ - Contains home_page.py, login_page.py and sign_in.py which manipulates html code and returns them as templates
+- Templates/ - Contains home_page.py, login_page.py and sign_in.py which manipulates html code and returns them as templates.
+Also contains ch_password_page and ch_uname_page.py which contains the change password and change username files.
+The search_page.py contains the search page.

 ### logic
 ##### Contains:
-- post.py Handles the post fetching, adding and display logic
+- post.py - Handles the post fetching, adding and display logic
+- ratings.py - Handles the rating functionality
+- search.py - Handles the searching functionality
 ### server
 ##### Contains:
 - Server.py - Contains the implementation for the server runs server and maintains routes
-- serverData
+- Contains other test files

+### Session data
+- Contains files for storing session data
 ### storage
 ##### Contains: